Maryionet/Castaway-or-Escape-scenario-Mod/README.md

 Do you want to be on a island with no prison or escape a cabin while being followed by hungry zombies like in 28 weeks later?
 Then this mod is for you!.

-Castaway or Escape Mod
+Castaway or Escape Mod 1.3 The Airline Update
-Adds 2 new scenarios into the game.
+Adds 3 new scenarios into the game.
 -installation

 1. Download the zip